Ballast Water Treatment System

 The particular discharge criteria may differ based on the legal structure in existence, such as the International Maritime Organization’s Ballast Water Management Convention (BWM Convention).

-(a) Organism Concentration: Regulations frequently stipulate the maximum permitted concentration of viable organisms in ballast water, which is commonly expressed as organisms per cubic meter.
-This criterion is intended to limit the risk of introducing invasive species into new settings.
+(a) Organism Concentration:- Regulatory bodies frequently stipulate the maximum permitted concentration of viable organisms in ballast water, commonly expressing this limit as organisms per cubic meter.
+They intend this criterion to limit the risk of introducing invasive species into new settings.

 Click here to learn about the construction, working, and principles of Oily Water Separators.